Butte Creek and Ash Creek Bridges

 In the far northeastern corner of California, just inside Modoc County, the community of Adin straddles State Highway 299.
 The aging bridges at Ash Creek and Butte Creek, originally built in the 1920's, were in need of replacement when Caltrans put the project up for bid in late 2018.
 West Coast Contractors (WCC) was the successful bidder on the project and began work in the spring of 2019.

-Because traffic needs to remain flowing, half of the bridges are being demolished and rebuilt while traffic flows on the opposite side.
-Both bridges are being built simultaneously over two construction seasons, wrapping up in the fall of 2020.
+Because traffic needed to remain flowing, one side of the bridges were demolished and rebuilt while traffic flowed on the opposite side.
+Both bridges were built simultaneously over two construction seasons, wrapping up in the fall of 2020.